Top 5 Cobalt Miners To Consider

 China Moly engages in the mining and processing, smelting, deep processing, trade and research etc. of molybdenum, tungsten, copper, gold and other precious and base metals in the PRC and Australia.
 China Moly had 57% of revenue from molybdenum-tungsten related products, prior to its recent large Tenke copper cobalt purchase.

-In 2016, it bought the 56% equity in Freeport (NYSE:FCX) held in the massive Tenke Fungurume copper and cobalt mine in the DRC.
+In 2016, it bought the 56% equity that Freeport (NYSE:FCX) held in the massive Tenke Fungurume copper and cobalt mine in the DRC.
 Consideration was US$2.65 billion plus a future possible consideration of US$120 million maximum.
 It also bought a 56% interest in the Kokkola cobalt refinery in Finland for $100 million.
 The deal also included a 100% interest in the cobalt-rich Kisanfu exploration project located near the Tenke Fungurume mine for $50 million.

 As of December 31, 2015, Tenke had consolidated recoverable reserves totaling 7.2 billion pounds of copper and 874 million pounds of cobalt.
-In 2015, Tenke produced 204,000 tonnes of copper and 16,000 tonnes of cobalt, at a net cash cost of about US$1.21 per pound of copper.

 The DRC has approved China Molybdenum to take over the Tenke Fungurume copper mine.
 Freeport-McRoran sold Tenke as it is restructuring to reduce debt, and the deal was announced May 10, 2016 before the cobalt price rose in later 2016.
 It is looking like perfect timing by China Moly.
 The deal will propel China Moly to become one of the largest global copper and cobalt producers overnight.

-In 2015, Tenke produced 204,000 tonnes of copper and 16,000 tonnes of cobalt (100 percent basis) at a net cash cost of about $1.21 per pound of copper.
+In 2015, Tenke produced 204,000 tonnes of copper and 16,000 tonnes of cobalt, at a net cash cost of about US$1.21 per pound of copper.
 Production from the refinery in 2012 accounted for more than 13% of total global refined cobalt.
 In the short term, China Moly has a forecast debt of around 6.6b CNY (US$0.95b), as best I can determine, as I am not sure if this debt figure has been updated yet since the Tenke purchase.
 You can view its debt forecast stated to decline quickly here.

 Currently, it is trading on a market cap of HKD 62.8b (US$8b), with a 2017 PE of 24.5, and a 2018 PE of 14.5.
 2017 estimated net profit margin is 14.49%.
 My model shows China Moly as fully valued right now; however, analysts have a consensus price target of CNY 1.93 (HKD 2.15), or 21% upside.

 I see China Moly as a must-have cobalt producer, despite cobalt not being its core product.
 The reason I like it is that it is a current Chinese cobalt producer, so any upside in cobalt, molybdenum or copper prices will flow straight through to its profits.
 Of course, the reverse is also true.
+Being Chinese it can easily supply the Chinese battery factories.
 I did, however, notice on the chart below that its 2018 net income is forecast at zero.
 I don't yet know the reason for this, but suspect it may be due to a one-off interest or other expense expected in 2018.
 Investors should also read the risks section below.

 China Molybdenum financials graph